brenns10/lisp/README.md

 - `+` for addition
 - `-` for subtraction or negating
 - `car` for getting the first element of a list
+- `cdr` for getting the rest of a list
 - `length` for getting the length of a list

+Unfortunately, I need to rethink the way I deal with empty lists, cause right now it is causing segfaults :(

 The Code
 --------